Ladder of Success

-This is Pastor Marnie Leinberger’s sermon from Sunday, September 22, 2013.
-The scripture is Luke 16:1-13.
+This is Rev. Marnie Leinberger’s sermon from Sunday, September 25, 2016.
+The scripture Luke 16:1-13.
 In our service we read from the New Revised Standard Version and from The Message, a modern interpretation by Eugene Peterson.
 We read both with the hope that our understanding will be enriched.

 This is from The Message: